keithrbennett/wifiwand/README.md

 say -v Kyoko "Connected to my network."
 ```

-(The `say` command supports all kinds of accents that are fun to play around with.
+(The Mac OS `say` command supports all kinds of accents that are fun to play around with.
 You can get a list of all of them by running `say -v "?"`)

 ### Using the Shell